 Her last showcase was in 1966 at the Dick Clark Young World’s Fair in Chicago – she skated in front of 45,000 youth!
 By 1969, skateboarding tanked, being condemned as a menace and liability, but McGee maintained her connection to the scene.
 She became a brand ambassador for Silly Girl skateboards, and a photo of her, surrounded by ogling journalists became graphics for a board, arranged by her daughter Hailey of OG Betties.

 McGee returned to skateboarding at age 55 in 2002, and was the first woman inducted into the Skateboard Hall of Fame in 2010 where you can find more photos and footage.
-She continues to promote skateboarding and her history.
-And, an adorable children’s picture book called There Goes Patti McGee! (by Tootie Nienow & Erika Medina) was released in 2021, sharing her inspirational story with young readers and skaters.
+She continued to promote skateboarding and her history, often attending the annual Mighty Mama Skate-O-Rama organized by Barb Odanaka each Mother’s day.
+And now there’s an adorable children’s picture book called There Goes Patti McGee! (by Tootie Nienow & Erika Medina) released in 2021, sharing her inspirational story with young readers and skaters.

 Photos: I. Lannes, Will Houston